automerge/automerge/javascript/HACKING.md

 allows the user to figure out how to load the WebAssembly themselves.
 This is also the path which libraries should depend on.

-We also expose a `/next` subpath export which only exposes the "next" API and it's types (this is mainly for convenience when importing types in typescript).
-This subpath export also needs to be conditional.

-In order to allow choosing initialization on the `/next` subpath we also expose a `/slim/next` subpath.
-Altogether then we have the following
-subpaths:

 Finally, we also want to make it easy for the user to obtain the WebAssembly file from this package, so we expose two subpath exports, one which provides the WebAssembly file directly and another which exposes a base64 encoded